BrainSpate Logo

 Payment Gateway Integration:

-- The Ambassador could be a component that handles communication with the payment gateway.
+• The Ambassador could be a component responsible for communicating with the payment gateway.

-This pattern provides a centralized point of control for communication, making it easier to manage and maintain the application’s architecture.
+This pattern provides a centralized control point for communication, making it easier to manage and maintain the application’s architecture.

 Decorator Pattern